 The video below shows a quick demonstration walkthrough of how to save an image file as a different image file type using the Option+Click Format trick:

 Keep in mind that newer versions offer a few more image file format types than elder releases.
-Nonetheless, the same trick works in OS X Yosemite, Mavericks, and Mountain Lion:
+Nonetheless, the same trick works in Mac OS X Mojave, Catalina, High Sierra, El Capitan, Yosemite, Mavericks, and Mountain Lion:

 You can use this to convert existing images to different formats, or to save the file as a less common format to begin with.

 If you’re at all confused, watch the video below for a quick demonstration of what you need to select.
 Keep in mind that the option key must be held down to reveal the other choices, just clicking on the format list otherwise will reveal the basic options:

 This little known trick works in all versions of Mac OS X with Preview app, and presumably moving onward from here on out as Preview app has become simplified a bit to retain an easier user interface.
 Preview is a surprisingly powerful app, don’t miss some other great tips on things you can do with it.